Rosabeth Moss Kanter: Career

-Work as a sociologist

 Kanter's earliest work as a sociologist focused on utopian communities and communes in the United States.
 In her 1972 book, Commitment & Community: Communes and Utopias in Sociological Perspective, she argued that the internal characteristics of a utopian community lead to its success or failure.
 Kanter defined a "successful" commune as one that lasted for longer than thirty-three years.
 After surveying ninety-one communal projects from the period between 1780 and 1860, she determined that communal groups such as the Shakers, Amana, and Oneida were among the most successful nineteenth-century communes.
 To explain their success, Kanter noted these groups' rituals and clear boundaries for membership, as well as the "commitment mechanisms" that utopians utilized: sacrifice, investment, renunciation, communion, mortification and transcendence.
 She concluded that the more that a utopian community asked of its members, the more cohesive and long-lasting it was.

 Kanter has written numerous books on business management techniques, particularly change management; she also has a regular column in the Miami Herald.

 She is known for her 1977 study of tokenism—how being a minority in a group can affect one's performance due to enhanced visibility and performance pressure.
-Her study of Men and Women of the Corporation is a classic in critical management studies, bureaucracy analysis and gender studies.
+Her development of the concept of tokenism has greatly impacted work on minority experiences in the workplace, the paper has been cited 1,945 times.
+Her book Men and Women of the Corporation is a classic in critical management studies, bureaucracy analysis and gender studies.

-Advising and consulting

-She was an economic adviser to Michael Dukakis in his 1988 bid for presidency.
+Kanter was an economic adviser to Michael Dukakis in his 1988 bid for presidency.
 Together they wrote a book entitled Creating the future: the Massachusetts comeback and its promise for America, an examination of the Massachusetts Miracle.

+She co-founded the Harvard University-wide Advanced Leadership Initiative, guiding its planning from 2005 to its launch in 2008 and serving as Founding Chair and Director from 2008-2018 as it became a growing international model for a new stage of higher education preparing successful top leaders to apply their skills to national and global challenges.

-Kanter co-founded the consulting firm Goodmeasure Inc. and has served as its chair since 1980.
+Kanter co-founded the consulting firm Goodmeasure Inc. and has served as chair since 1980.
+She advises CEOs of companies and has served on various business and non-profit boards.
 Her consulting clients have included large companies such as IBM, Gap Inc., Monsanto, British Airways, and Volvo.
+Kanter has spoken in national and international events along with Presidents, Prime Ministers and CEOs.
+Her main focus is speaking out on addressing educational dilemmas.